yumtaufikhidayat/git-stargazers-kt/README.md

   - implementation "androidx.lifecycle:lifecycle-livedata-ktx:$lifeCycleVersion"

 - ## Pagination
-  - def paging_version = "3.1.1"
+  - def pagingVersion = "3.1.1"
-  - implementation "androidx.paging:paging-runtime:$paging_version"
+  - implementation "androidx.paging:paging-runtime:pagingVersion"
-  - implementation "androidx.paging:paging-common:$paging_version"
+  - implementation "androidx.paging:paging-common:pagingVersion"

 ### Run Project
 You can simply run the project by using Android Studio, than follow these steps.